pflanze/stoical-mentoring/README.md

 Or maybe rather "coworking", since I'm not going to be the perfect mentor, and attendees will probably know things that I don't.

-I'll post here if/when sessions will be happening.
+I'll post here if sessions will be happening.
+Once it's decided a session will happen, I'm planning to put up a poll to find out which out of a choice of date/time alternatives will be best.

 Send a mail with subject "STOICAL mentoring" to Christian Jaeger
 <ch@christianjaeger.ch> if you'd like to be notified when there are
 news.
-(If you've got a Github account you could instead enable notifications on this repo.)
+If you've got a Github account you could instead enable notifications on this repo.

 I'm currently planning to do the sessions via Jitsi meet, and (optionally) allow anyone interested to access the VNC session on the shared server directly.
-I'll also share my desktop in Jitsi for those who don't want to or can't use VNC (VNC does have better frame rates and perfectly sharp pictures, though).
+I'll also share my desktop in Jitsi for those who don't want to or can't use VNC (VNC does offer better frame rates and perfectly sharp pictures, though).

+As per current planning, there will be no recording.
+I'm still pondering this point, though.

 ## VNC client setup